 All new or substantively changed posts must undergo evaluation before recruitment.
 Line managers are responsible for initiating evaluation requests via HR.

-Evaluations shall be conducted by trained panel members under the oversight of HR.
+Evaluations shall be conducted by line managers/Executive team in collaboration with HR.
 Records of scoring and rationale must be retained for a minimum of six years for audit and potential Equal Pay Act defence.

-Re-evaluation will occur where duties, scope or accountability materially increase or decrease.
+Re-evaluation will occur where duties, scope or accountability substantially increase or decrease.
 Outcomes will be implemented prospectively from the approval date.

 Appendix C – Allowances and Additional Earnings Framework